Inslee expands statewide moratorium on evictions and freezes rent hikes

 “Raising rent on vulnerable tenants during a public-health emergency is clearly morally wrong,” Attorney General Bob Ferguson told The Seattle Times in a statement.
 “More than that, it may violate state law, including the Residential Landlord Tenant Act and Consumer Protection Act.
 My office will be looking closely at these complaints.”

-The extended eviction moratorium will also expand to cover people in transitional housing, such as motels and Airbnbs, on public camping grounds and mobile home owners on leased lots.
+The extended eviction moratorium will also expand to cover people in transitional housing, such as motels and Airbnbs, on public camping grounds and mobile-home owners on leased lots.

 Additionally, the order prohibits landlords from threatening to add late fees or charges for non-payment, as well as charge rent for housing where a tenant’s access to the unit was prevented by COVID-19.
 The latter includes seasonal and college housing in which the tenants weren’t able to stay in the unit as a result of the crisis.